PrometheanDissident/prometheandissident.github.io/pages/psychology.md

 Differences between these competing modes often play out in today’s culture wars.
 Sensitivity-driven discourses tend to lack tolerance for difference and disagreement, and will thus manifest a herding effect.
 Dissenting voices can be excluded and opponents attacked, which means that proponents of the postmodern mode of discourse have a tendency to engage in workplace mobbing.
 In roughly half of academic mobbing cases is this distinction between modern and postmodern discourse relevant for analysis<ref>https://www.kwesthues.com/regiftedxmas12.html</ref>.

-## Dunbar's Number

-Analysis of a dataset of twitter conversations involving 1.7 million individuals suggests that users can entertain a maximum of about 100-200 stable relationships<ref>https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0022656</ref>.

-Maximum network size as measured by the exchange of Christmas cards was 153.5 individuals, with a mean network size of 124.9 for those individuals explicitly contacted.
-Dunbar’s number of 150 is based on the relative size of human’s neocortexes relative to other primates and extrapolating the social group size of those primates to humans indexed by neocortex size.
-This implies there may be cognitive constraints on network size<ref>https://pubmed.ncbi.nlm.nih.gov/26189988/</ref>.

-The number of friends a person has reliably predicts grey matter density in areas of the brain implicated in social perception and associative memory, suggesting that brain structure heavily contributes to the way in which social cognition operates in humans<ref>https://royalsocietypublishing.org/doi/10.1098/rspb.2011.1959</ref>.

-There exists layers of friend circles, where the emotionally closest circles are the smallest, and the least emotionally close circles are the largest<ref>https://www.researchgate.net/publication/301879177_Calling_Dunbar's_Numbers</ref><ref>https://pmc.ncbi.nlm.nih.gov/articles/PMC1634986/</ref>.

-The size of online egocentric social networks, indexed as the number of Facebook friends, is similar to that of offline face-to-face networks, suggesting a cognitive constraint on the size of social networks that even communications advantages of online media are unable to overcome<ref>https://pubmed.ncbi.nlm.nih.gov/26909163/</ref>.

 ## Post-Truth

 Fake news spreads significantly more rapidly on Twitter than real news does.
 This is not due to bots that are programmed to disseminate inaccurate stories, but because of people retweeting false news items.
 Fake news stories are 70 percent more likely to be retweeted than true stories are.
 It also takes true stories about six times as long to reach 1500 people as it does for false stories to reach the same number of people<ref>https://news.mit.edu/2018/study-twitter-false-news-travels-faster-true-stories-0308</ref>.